U-667

 25 Sep 1943

-At 03.09 hours, the boat fought off an attack by a British Wellington aircraft (179 Sqdn RAF/Q, pilot F/S R.W.
+At 03.09 hours, the boat fought off an attack from a British Wellington (179 Sqn RAF/Q, pilot F/S R.W.
 Dix).
-Its depth charges hung up due to damage by AA fire and further hits in the port engine and the starboard wing forced the aircraft to return to base.
+Its depth charges hung up due to flak damage and further hits in the port engine and starboard wing forced the aircraft to return to base.

 (Sources: Franks/Zimmerman)